×

 What do expats in India appreciate most about the local culture?

 "The food.
 The food.
 The food.
 The amazing things you can get in the markets/shops from scarves to carvings to jewelry.
 People are very friendly if you smile when asking for help.
 My friends who helped us adjust that became the closest we've ever had.
 Oh, and Bollywood.
-Its absurdity/dancing is just a lot of fun and I bought a few movies and will keep up with the celebrities," remarked one in Mumbai.
+Its absurdity/dancing is just a lot of fun and I bought a few movies and will keep up with the celebrities," explained one expat living in Mumbai.

 "Shopping at the smaller shops is fun.
 Mostly prices are marked and we often go with friends who also make sure we don't get unduly ripped off.
 We food shop at a variety of places.
 If we are hungry for some home-style food then high priced supermarkets that cater for expats have to be used.
 Mostly, we use the smaller supermarkets that locals use (often with helpful tips from neighbors who tell us what time fresh veg is delivered so we can time our visits.
 We also often buy from markets and street vendors.
 Naturally, we wash the produce thoroughly.
 We always buy flowers from street stalls.
 We find that quality and life of the flowers is invariably better than from the supermarket back home.
 The people are mostly very friendly and also openly curious.
-That's different to westerners but also enjoyable," explained one expat.
+That's different to westerners but also enjoyable," said one in Pune.

 View More Answers